-For new managers, it’s important to research and uncover the common obstacles that irk nearly every team at work.
+For new managers, it’s important to research and uncover the common obstacles that hinder nearly every team at work.
 In a survey that polled over 37,000 managers to determine which roadblocks challenged their teams the most, managers flagged having difficult conversations, resolving interpersonal conflict on the team and balancing priorities as a few of the biggest obstacles.

-Once you’re aware of popular manager/employee roadblocks, you can put proactive measures in place to prevent, curb or better resolve conflict.
+Once you’re aware of common manager/employee roadblocks, you can put proactive measures in place to prevent, curb or better resolve conflict.
 But what about the roadblocks you can’t prepare for?
 Not every challenge that comes your way as a manager is one that you can expect.
 And, some of the worst types of roadblocks are the ones that you don’t discover until it’s too late.

 Think about your team as a whole and its individuals.
 Consider what practices would be best received amongst the group and implement them to help identify roadblocks in good time.

 With the roadblock identified, how do managers resolve the issue?
 Like every relationship, great communication is essential.
 Gallup found that, “consistent communication – whether it occurs in person, over the phone or electronically – is connected to higher engagement.
-For example, employees whose managers hold regular meetings with them are almost three times as likely to be engaged.”
+For example, people whose managers hold regular meetings with them are almost three times as likely to be engaged.”
 Making the time to speak about the roadblock is the first step in its resolution.

 Lastly, don’t forget about follow up.
 How did your team feel about the resolution you decided on?
 Is this a challenge that will come up again?
-Is there are a better way to resolve this in the future?
+Is there a better way to resolve this in the future?
 How can you prevent this roadblock, or fall back on processes to identify the challenge earlier?

 By understanding common challenges, putting processes in place to identify conflict and having regular communication, you are already on your way to preventing roadblocks.
 One practice you can incorporate during resolution conversations is asking your team what would have prevented this roadblock.
-Is there something that you or your team member could have done differently?
+Is there something that you or a team member could have done differently?

 With that said, it’s also important to recognize that not all roadblocks are avoidable.
 While there are ways to prevent some challenges, handling roadblocks is an ongoing part of the manager’s role.
 Try not to be conflict averse, and handle roadblocks head on.
-Doing so will help you improve your coaching skills, while making work a better place for your employee, increasing their engagement levels.
+Doing so will help you improve your coaching skills, while making work a better place for your team, increasing their engagement levels.